JCoreMS/AVDAlerts/README.md

 Resource Group starting with the name "rg-avdmetrics-" with the following:

-- Automation Account with 2 Runbooks (1 each for Host Pool and Storage Information not otherwise available)
+- Automation Account with a Runbook (for Host Pool Information not otherwise available)
 - Identity for the Automation Account in which the name will start with "aa-avdmetrics-"
-- 2 Logic Apps that execute every 5 minutes (1 for each Runbook)
+- Logic App that execute every 5 minutes (Host Pool Info Runbook)

 The Automation Account Identity will be assigned the following roles at the Subscription level: